TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 CSV files with headers have an additional option which allows you to access the column values by their headers.
 Our CSV file defines several different formats for the column names.
-HomePhone uses CamelCase, for example, while first_Name is almost but not quite snake_case.
 All those formats come as strings.
 The CSV library provides an additional option which allows us to convert the header names to symbols.

 Converting the headers to symbols will make our column names more uniform and easier to remember.
-The header 'first_Name' will be converted to `:first_name`.
-Note: 'HomePhone' would be converted to `:homephone`, not `:home_phone`.
+The header 'first_Name' will be converted to `:first_name` and 'HomePhone' would be converted to `:homephone`, not `:home_phone`.

 ~~~ruby
 require "csv"